WebOfTrustInfo/rwot1-sf/draft-documents/whats_the_next_step.md

 How to fund these continued events and the creation of a compelling release for July 2016 remains an open question.
 VCs, donations, and grants offer the most obvious sources, but we might also be able to present pitches to the IETF, European DARPA, or even the UN.

 To pursue those possibilities, we first need to decide upon our focus.
 Hopefully that's what the upcoming hangouts will allow.
-From there we can adapt and expand the early design work we've already done to create proposals or write grants … and ultimately start rebuilding the Web of Trust.
+From there we can adapt and expand the early design work we've already done to create proposals or write grants … and ultimately start rebooting the Web of Trust.